-Financial Position:
+Financial Position

-DDM Sales, Inc. is solely funded by its owner, Vishnubhai B. Patel.
-Mr. Patel has ownership interests in multiple retail businesses in Massachusetts.
-His success in owning and running these retail establishments is allowing him to self--fund his new venture in the Massachusetts adult-use cannabis industry.
+Z&T Inc. will be solely funded by it's owner, Sabhan Kosto has ownership in one of the largest and fastest growing liquor stores in Rhode Island.
+His success in owning and running this retail establishment is allowing him to self-fund his new venture in the Massachusetts adult-use cannabis industry.
 Any actions taken, or programs instituted, will not violate the Commission's regulations with respect to limitations on ownership or control or other applicable state laws.

-Market Overview:
+Market Overview

-According to the report by Arcview Market Research and BDS Analytics: "The Road Map to a \$57 Billion Worldwide Market"1, spending on legal cannabis worldwide is expected to hit \$57 billion by 2027.
+According to the report by Arcview Market Research and BDS Analytics: "The Road Map to a \$57 Billion Worldwide Market", spending on legal cannabis worldwide is expected to hit \$57 billion by 2027.
 The recreational cannabis market will cover about 67% of the spending while medical cannabis will take up the remaining 33%.